sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 **Run the Application on a Local Server**

-[Since version 1.1.1 of the SAP S/4HANA Cloud SDK](https://sap.github.io/cloud-s4-sdk-examples/release-notes/), the generated projects can also be run locally out-of-the-box.
 To do so, first assemble the project using the `mvn clean package` command (see above).

 Then, run the following commands to start the local server: